-- Positive thinking has many other benefits such as it has both mental and physical benefits.
+- Positive thinking has many other benefits, such as it has both mental and physical benefits.
 For example, if you are positive in your life, it will increase your life span.
-Besides, it will reduce the rate of depressions in your brain, and it will lower your blood pressure
+Besides, it will reduce the rate of depressions in your brain and lower your blood pressure.

 - You don’t have to struggle to find and reach God.
-You have made your own curtains that are preventing you to reach God.
+You have made your own curtains that are preventing you from reaching God.
 So, struggle to tear those curtains to find the Almighty.

 - Sit calmly before starting something important, calm your intellect and thoughts, and meditate deeply.
 Then you will be guided by the great creative power of the soul.

 - The thoughts that came to your mind or your brilliant ideas don’t control your life, but your petty habits that control your life… stay with simplicity.
 Don’t get stuck in the world’s machine – it’s very demanding.
-By the time you know what you need, your heart, your bones, and your whole body aches.
+By the time you know what you need, your heart, bones, and whole-body ache.
 Pledge to develop your spiritual powers even more vigorously.
 Learn the art for proper living.
 If you have happiness, then you have everything, so learn to be happy and satisfied.